RandallJEllis/randalljellis.github.io/index.md

 <br>

 ##### CURRENTLY
-I earned my PhD in [Dr. Yasmin Hurd’s lab](http://labs.neuroscience.mssm.edu/project/hurd-lab/) at the Icahn School of Medicine at Mount Sinai, supported by [F31](https://researchtraining.nih.gov/programs/fellowships/f31) (NIDA) and [T32](https://researchtraining.nih.gov/programs/training-grants/t32) (NIGMS) National Research Service Awards.
-I work at the interface of genomics, machine learning, and behavioral neuroscience to understand the molecular underpinnings of substance use disorders.
+I am currently a Postdoctoral Fellow in [Dr. Michael Levin's lab](https://www.drmichaellevin.org/) at Tufts University.

 ##### PREVIOUSLY
+In 2022, earned my PhD in [Dr. Yasmin Hurd’s lab](http://labs.neuroscience.mssm.edu/project/hurd-lab/) at the Icahn School of Medicine at Mount Sinai, supported by [F31](https://researchtraining.nih.gov/programs/fellowships/f31) (NIDA) and [T32](https://researchtraining.nih.gov/programs/training-grants/t32) (NIGMS) National Research Service Awards.
+I worked at the interface of genomics, machine learning, and behavioral neuroscience to understand the molecular underpinnings of substance use disorders.

 From 2017-2018, I was a rotation student in [Dr. Avi Ma’ayan’s lab](https://labs.icahn.mssm.edu/maayanlab/) and developed machine learning algorithms to [predict diagnosis of substance use disorders](https://biodatamining.biomedcentral.com/articles/10.1186/s13040-019-0193-0) using electronic medical records.

 From 2015-2017, I was a postbac in [Dr. Michael Michaelides’ lab](http://www.michaelideslab.org/) at the National Institute on Drug Abuse on an [Intramural Research Training Award](https://www.training.nih.gov/programs/postbac_irta).
 In Dr. Michaelides' lab I worked on a variety of projects including the [decoding of natural scenes](https://www.biorxiv.org/content/10.1101/271296v1.abstract) from calcium imaging data curated by the [Allen Institute](https://observatory.brain-map.org/visualcoding/), designer receptor activated by designer drug (DREADD) [actuator metabolism](https://science.sciencemag.org/content/357/6350/503.abstract), the [effects of zinc](https://www.biorxiv.org/content/10.1101/2020.08.29.273482v1.abstract) on cocaine-seeking, the effects of obesity on [GPCR signaling](https://www.nature.com/articles/s41380-018-0120-7) in striatonigral and striatopallidal medium spiny neurons, and a chapter on [neuroimaging similarities](https://www.taylorfrancis.com/chapters/edit/10.1201/9781315119922-3/neurodysfunction-addiction-overeating-assessed-brain-imaging-randall-ellis-michael-michaelides-gene-jack-wang) between substance use and overeating disorders.